hibernating-rhinos/RavenFS/Docs/markdown/client-api/index.markdown

 ##What is the Client API?

 The communication between a client and a server is made via HTTP.
 The Client API is actually a HTTP requests generator to the RavenFS server instance.
-The Client API also takes care of deserializing a server's response formated as JSON into client object.
+The Client API also takes care of deserializing a server's response formated as JSON into .NET object.